Princeman2/Cloud-Project-Portfolio/README.md

-# Cloud-Project-Portfolio
+# Contoso Cloud Setup Project
-A list of projects I have carried out, highlighting my skills in cloud computing.
+A project carried out to assess team1 skills and collaboration in Cybarik.
+Three other persons and I were in team1